 Wicherts, Jelte M. and Marjan Bakker (2014).
 Broken windows, mediocre methods, and substandard statistics.
 Group Processes & Intergroup Relations, 17, 388-403.

 Williams, Bernard (1985).
 Ethics and the limits of philosophy.
 Cambridge, MA: Harvard.

 Wolf, Susan (1982).
 Moral saints.
 The Journal of Philosophy, 79, 419-439.

 Young, Liane, Alek Chakroff, and Jessica Tom (2012).
 Doing good leads to more good: The reinforcing power of a moral self-concept.
 Review of Philosophy and Psychology, 3, 325-334.

 Name selected randomly from lists of former lower-division students in my courses.
 See Schwitzgebel 2015.

-For helpful comments and discussion, thanks to audiences at Oxford and Pomona; Nomy Arpaly, Jon Baron, and Kate Sweeny; and the many commenters on relevant posts at The Splintered Mind and my public Facebook page.
+For helpful comments and discussion, thanks to audiences at Oxford, Pomona, and St. Andrews; Nomy Arpaly, Jon Baron, Trevor Hedberg, Jeremy Pober, and Kate Sweeny; and the many commenters on relevant posts at The Splintered Mind and my public Facebook page.